vmware-tanzu-labs/cf-mgmt/docs/update-space-security-groups/README.md

 # `cf-mgmt update-space-security-groups`

 `update-space-security-groups` command will:
-- creates/updates application security groups for a given space defined in security-group.json
+- creates/updates application security groups for a given space defined in security-group.json when `enable-security-group: true`
 - assign named security groups specified in `named-security-groups: []`

 ## Command Usage